iogf/crocs/README.md

 contains 'python' in the beginning too.
 It makes sure that the first letter in the mail name is in the set a-z as well.

-**Note:** The code below is a yregex it is a regex implemented using python classes.
+**Note:** The code below is a yregex it is a regex implemented using python classes :D

 ~~~python
 from crocs.regex import Seq, Include, Repeat, Join, NamedGroup, Include